dsoto/WP17/outline.md

 - From this method we can estimate the total energy use as well as the contribution of each type of appliance
 - Households not responding are given zero consumption for that appliance
 - Averaging all these values gives the per household consumption for each appliance type
+- The sums below are over a access type or village of interest

 $$ HE = \frac{1}{N_h} \sum^{N_h}_h \sum^{N_{app}}_i WE_{i,h} $$